TrueBlocks/trueblocks-core/src/other/difficulty/README.md

-This data was moved to the tokenomics repo which contains all the data into difficulty.tar.gz -- about 113 MB
+The data is in the tokenomics repo which contains all the data into difficulty.tar.gz -- about 113 MB

 See ~/src.GitHub/tokenomics/R/block-difficulty/